ThaoPT2808/Angular-Twitter/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If you got the error "Control-Allow-Origin' header is present on the requested resource" please add the disable sercurity for the bypass "Control-Allow-Origin" of the browser.

 ## Code scaffolding